A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

 \end{theorem}

 When $d = 2$, Theorem \ref{THM:1} provides an alternative proof of the non-normalizability result for of the focusing $\Phi^4_2$-measure due to Brydges and Slade \cite{BS} whose proof is based on analysis of a model closely related to the Berlin-Kac spherical model.
+Furthermore, Theorem \ref{THM:1} provides a precise rate \eqref{divrate} of divergence of the partition function $Z_{K, N}$.
+Our strategy for proving the divergence rate \eqref{divrate} is straightforward and thus is expected to be applicable to a wide range of models.

 Our proof of Theorem \ref{THM:1} is based on the variational approach due to Barashkov and Gubinelli~\cite{BG}.
 More precisely, we will rely on the Bou\'e-Dupuis variational formula \cite{BD, Ust}; see Lemma~\ref{LEM:var3}.
 Our main task is to construct a drift term which achieves the desired divergence~\eqref{Gibbs4}.
-Our argument is based on recent works by the third author with Weber~\cite{TW} and by the first and third authors with Okamoto \cite{OOT, OOTolo}.
-In particular, our presentation closely follows that in \cite{OOT}, where an analogous non-normalizability is shown for Gibbs measures with quartic interaction of Hartree-type.
-We point out that the argument in \cite{OOT} shows non-normalizability only for large $K \gg 1$ and thus we need to refine the argument to prove the divergence~\eqref{Gibbs4} for {\it any} $K > 0$.
-We also mention related works \cite{LRS, BS, Rider, BB14, OST} on the non-normalizability (and other issues) for focusing Gibbs measures.
+Our argument is inspired by recent works by the third author with Weber~\cite{TW} and by the first and third authors with Okamoto \cite{OOT, OOTolo}.
+In particular, our presentation closely follows but refines that in \cite{OOT}, where an analogous non-normalizability is shown for focusing Gibbs measures on $\T^3$ with a quartic interaction of Hartree-type.
+We point out that the argument in~\cite{OOT} shows non-normalizability only for large $K \gg 1$ and thus we need to refine the argument to prove the divergence~\eqref{Gibbs4} for {\it any} $K > 0$.
+The main new ingredient (as compared to \cite{OOT}) is the construction a drift term which approximates a blowup profile, such that the Wick-ordered $L^2$-cutoff does not exclude this blowup profile for \textit{any} cutoff size $K >0$.
+See, in particular, Lemma \ref{LEM:leo2} and the proof of \eqref{pa5}.
+We also mention related works \cite{LRS, BS, Rider, BB14, OST, RSTW} on the non-normalizability (and other issues) for focusing Gibbs measures.